Hampstead Hospital & Residential Treatment Facility: Young Adult Services

 Medically Assisted Withdrawal

-- Our 15-bed inpatient unit safely facilitates medically assisted withdrawal from alcohol, opioids, and benzodiazepines.
+- Our 15-bed inpatient unit safely facilitates medically supervised withdrawal from alcohol, opioids, and benzodiazepines.
 Medications are ordered by our providers and administered by our nurses.
 Clients are monitored throughout the entire process.

 - Highly structured group programming is offered seven days a week to assist individuals in learning about the addiction and recovery process, increasing awareness of healthy coping strategies to manage relapse, and identification of resources in the community to assist with recovery.
 Individuals are introduced to twelve-step recovery supports through groups and commitments.